gdela/socomo/readme.md

 Socomo is an opinionated tool that requires you to structure the code in the right way to be most useful:

 1. Make your topmost components speak about the business.
 They [shouldn't tell which frameworks do you use][screaming architecture].
-The technical details are more familiar to the developer and thus less [important than the business domain][trivial grouping].
+The technical details are more familiar to a developer and thus less [important than the business domain][trivial grouping].

 2. Keep your dependencies acyclic.
 If two components depend on each other, you cannot understand and